michaelkernaghan/email-parser-llm/README.md

 ## Motivation

-Shipco Circuits, a printed circuit board (PCB) contract manufacturer, handles a significant volume of incoming shipment notifications from various suppliers.
+A printed circuit board (PCB) contract manufacturer, handles a significant volume of incoming shipment notifications from various suppliers.
 These emails contain critical information that needs to be processed promptly to maintain efficient operations.
 The current manual process is time-consuming and prone to errors.
 This project aims to automate the extraction and validation of shipment details, thus improving efficiency and accuracy.

 ## Features